-- Universal Supply Point Code (CUPS): This is a unique code that identifies your supply point.
-It is headed by the sequence "ES" followed by 20 characters, numbers or letters.
-You will need to provide this information should you have any queries concerning your bill or your contract.
+- Unified Point of Supply Code (CUPS): This is a unique code that identifies your point of supply.
+It is headed by the sequence "ES" followed by another 20 characters, numbers or letters.
+This is the data you will have to provide in case you have to make a query regarding your invoice or contract.

-- Meter number: This is the meter identifier number that the Distributing Company uses to measure your consumed energy.
+- Meter number: This is the number that identifies the meter that the Distributor uses to measure the energy consumed.

-- Contract reference: Your contract number with Endesa Energía.
+- Supply contract reference number: Contract number with Endesa Energía.

-- Your Reseller Company: Name of the Reseller Company (the company you have your contract with), in this case, Endesa Energía S.A.U.
+- Retailer: The name of the retailer (with whom you have a contract), in this case, Endesa Energía S.A.U.

-- End of the supply contract: Date on which this contract ends.
-This information is merely a reminder for information purposes only.
-The contract is automatically renewed on a yearly basis unless otherwise specified.
+- End of supply contract: The date on which this contract ends.
+This date is just a reminder and for your information.
+The contract is renewed annually and automatically unless otherwise indicated.

 This section explains and outlines all the billed items and amounts: